ThatGuyOliver/esphome-diehl-platinum/STATUS_EVENT_CODES.md

+⚠️ WORK IN PROGRESS - I have not confirmed these codes, it's a compilation of what I've found online.

 # Diehl Platinum S-Series Status & Event Codes

 > ℹ️ These codes are returned by the ESPHome component as `status` and `event` sensors.